waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Key Items & HMs
 *   **OLD ROD:** Received from the Fishing Guru in the Route 32 Pokémon Center.
 Allows fishing in bodies of water.

+# VI.
+Held Items
+*   **POISON BARB:** Received from FRIEDA on Route 32 on a Friday.
+Boosts the power of poison-type moves.